 "Those who do not learn history are doomed to repeat it." –George Santayana

 Discover and navigate topics related to this podcast article by using the tags below

-- Episode 136 of The More Perfect Union podcast looks at the Hawaii nuclear …Go to episode
+- This week’s The More Perfect Union podcast celebrates Sen. Tammy Duckworth’s blessed event …Go to episode

-- Episode 135 of The More Perfect Union podcast discusses the new book …Go to episode
+- This episode of The More Perfect Union podcast covers the Stormy Daniels …Go to episode